 The sound?
 It’s heavenly!
 And at the same time it doesn’t make much sense to try to describe it verbally.
 Instead, listen to the sound samples above for a little appetizer.
 Search YouTube for ‘valvebucker’ and you’ll find more!

-The only difference to a regular guitar from the operational side of things is that a Valvebucker-guitar comes with a little power supply unit in the size of a standard fx-pedal, connected to the guitar with a standard XLR microphone cable.
+The only difference to a regular guitar from the operational side of things is that a Valvebucker-guitar comes with a Power Supply Unit (PSU) in the size of a standard fx-pedal, connected to the guitar with a standard XLR microphone cable.
 Other than that it’s all business as usual.

-The floor unit has an A/B box function – meaning that one input is reserved for your Valvebucker-guitar and another for your regular guitar(s) – so you can easily integrate the Valvebucker-guitar to your rig.
+The PSU pedal has an A/B box function – meaning that one input is reserved for your Valvebucker-guitar and another for your regular guitar(s) – so you can easily integrate the Valvebucker-guitar to your rig.
 It will be the first pedal on your pedalboard, before the tuner.

-The floor unit connects to the power supply provided with the guitar – or you can alternatively connect it to your regular pedalpower with 12VAC output.
+The PSU pedal connects to the power adapter provided with the guitar – or you can alternatively connect it to your own pedal power with a 12VAC output.
 Easy!

 Developing the Valvebucker would not have been possible without the invaluable input by Junnu “My Favourite Nightmare” Vuorela, Jorma “Father” Kostamo, Jyrki “Son” Kostamo and Lassi “Thunder” Ukkonen.
 Thank you!!!